HossamKhafagy9/Sprints_Project/README.md

 Then add the credentials in jenkins as the previous step

-## Step 5:
-Configure GitHub Webhook:
+## Step 5: Configure GitHub Webhook:

-In your GitHub repository, go to Settings > Webhooks.
+In your GitHub repository, go to Settings > Webhooks > Add webhook.

-Add a new webhook with the Jenkins server's public IP and port 8080.
+1. Payload URL with the Jenkins server's public IP and port 8080.
+2. Change Content type to application/json
+3. Which events would you like to trigger this webhook? the you choose (send me everything)
+4. "Add Webhook"

-Step 4: Configure Jenkins Pipeline
+##Step 6: Configure Jenkins Pipeline
+1.get
 Create a Multibranch Pipeline in Jenkins:

-Access Jenkins via the web browser.
 Create a new pipeline for your GitHub repository.

 Configure credentials, repository URL, and branch discovery.

 Build Configuration:

 Customize the pipeline configuration based on your requirements.